‘Western Australia’s Photographer of the Year’, Aaron Dowling

 Long answer, I always like a good photojournalistic image and when I heard of street photography which is about capturing life as it happens, mundane or otherwise I was immediately intrigued.

-But best was that when I got into the zone I found it to be quite meditative and I forgot all the worries in the world, which made me do it more of course.
+But best was that when I got into the zone where everything drifted away and I was in the moment only seeing what’s in front of me.
+I found this to be quite meditative and relaxing, which made me do it more of course.

 You have a way of seeing and photographing life in a way that most people don’t see.
 When you are out with camera in hand, do you go out with a specific intention or capture what unfolds around you?